zephyrproject-rtos/zephyr/doc/installation/installation_linux_steps_required.rst

        $ export YOCTO_SDK_INSTALL_DIR=/opt/poky-tm/1.8

 #.
-When you build Tiny Mountain now, the Yocto SDK will be used.
+When you build the Yocto SDK will be used.

 Installing the General Development Requirements
 ***********************************************

-Install the required software for a Tiny Mountain environment.
+Install the required software for a Zephyr development environment.
 See:
 :ref:`Requirements` to learn what packages are needed.

 If you are using Ubuntu, use: